 Thomas was charged with possession with the intention of distributing 50 grams or more of crack cocaine.
-At a suppression hearing, Thomas's testimony was at odds with police officers'.
+At a suppression hearing, his testimony was at odds with police officers'.
 He said his head did not snap around when the officer called out "Craig!"
-Instead, Thomas testified he turned to the other officer and asked, "What did he say?"
+Instead, he testified about turning to the other officer and asked, "What did he say?"
 He said he was detained for an hour before his Miranda rights were read to him.
-Thomas also said officers brought a drug-sniffing dog to the scene; officers denied doing so (though one of the police units dispatched to the scene was indeed a K-9 unit).
+He also said officers brought a drug-sniffing dog to the scene; officers denied doing so (though one of the police units dispatched to the scene was indeed a K-9 unit).